SathishkumarMadhiyazhagan/ExpressEssentails/README.md

 # 5 Security Concerns and Best Practices

-Make sure you are using the most up-to-date version of ExpressUse Transport Layer Security(TLS)Use HelmetUse cookies securely
+Make sure you are using the most up-to-date version of Express Use Transport Layer Security(TLS)
+Use Helmet
+Use cookies securely